williamapardis/DISCO/README.md

 git clone https://github.com/williamapardis/DISCO.git
 ```
 ###### Install Python
-1. Download the 3.10.2 release of python by runing .exe in the install folder or downloading [here](https://www.python.org/downloads/).
+1. Install the 3.10.2 release of python by runing .exe in the install folder or downloading [here](https://www.python.org/downloads/).
 ###### Bluetooth COM Setup
 1. Through windows search navigate to the "Bluetooth and other device settings"
 2. Pairing device